DASHER SpaceApp Suite

 - Other SpaceApps and SpaceApp suites can be used to provide complex state assessments that feed into the DASHER system.
 For example, SAFIR is an existing Emergent SpaceApp suite that can evaluate complex error and recovery states.
 Other relevant Emergent SpaceApps, still at conceptual stages, include a tokenized logic scripting engine, and a game theory engine

-DASHER Timeline Manager was demonstrated as part of an undisclosed government program in early 2020, simulated in Emergent’s ASCENT environment.
+DASHER Timeline Manager was demonstrated as part of a government satellite program in early 2020, simulated in Emergent’s ASCENT environment.

-DASHER is scheduled to be demonstrated for a NASA LunaNet scenario in late 2020, simulated in Emergent’s ASCENT environment.
+DASHER was demonstrated for a NASA lunar rendezvous scenario in late 2020, simulated in Emergent’s ASCENT environment.

-DASHER Timeline Manager is slated to fly on an orbital mission as part of an undisclosed government program in early 2021.
+DASHER Timeline Manager is slated to fly on an orbital mission as part of a government satellite program in early 2021.

-DASHER has been proposed for multiple orbital missions for undisclosed government programs.
+DASHER has been proposed for multiple orbital missions for government satellite programs.

 DASHER is sponsored by NASA GSFC via STTR, and by other government agencies.

-We are working on DASHER with our STTR partners the University of Pittsburg and the National Science Foundation’s Center for High-Performance Reconfigurable Computing (CHREC).
+We are working on DASHER with our STTR partners the University of Pittsburg and the National Science Foundation’s Center for Space, High-Performance, and Resilient Computing (SHREC).